U60NMTMiner/husky_coal_mine_sim/README.md

 ```

 B) Configure params for rviz visualization:
-Default behavior of this package is that if HUSKY_RVIZ is true rviz visualization is opened up alongside the gazebo simulation with the configuration specified with the HUSKY_RVIZ_CONF environment params.
+Default behavior of this package is that if HUSKY_RVIZ is true, rviz visualization is opened up alongside the gazebo simulation with the configuration file specified in HUSKY_RVIZ_CONF environment params.
 The second parameter is the name of the rviz file which must be located inside the /husky_coal_viz/rviz directory.

 Default values are specified in /husky_coal_viz/env-hooks directory as
 export HUSKY_RVIZ=1  &
 export HUSKY_RVIZ_CONF=husky_coal_robot_nav2.rviz.

-If user wishes to change these values, then type in terminal:
+If users wish to change these values, they can do so in terminal:
 ```
-export HUSKY_RVIZ=1
+export HUSKY_RVIZ=0
-export HUSKY_RVIZ_CONF=husky_coal_robot_nav2.rviz
+export HUSKY_RVIZ_CONF=<rviz_config_filename.rviz>
 ```

 C) Define mapping and navigation packages:
-Default navigation of this package is to use the gmapping and move-base packages from ros-$ROS_DISTRO-navigation package (located at system's default ros installation directory).
-This is done only if the user sets the HUSKY_GMAP environment parameter to true:
+Default navigation of this package is to use the gmapping and move-base packages from ros-$ROS_DISTRO-navigation package (launch from the husky_coal_navigation directory).
+Bby default the environment parameter that trigger this is set as: HUSKY_GMAP=1:
 ```
 export HUSKY_GMAP=1
 ```